fluxcd/flux2/rfcs/README.md

 ### Alternatives

 <!--
-List plausible alternatives to the proposal and motivate why the current proposal is superior.
+List plausible alternatives to the proposal and explain why the proposal is superior.

+This is a good place to incorporate suggestions made during discussion of the RFC.
 -->

 ## Design Details